AhmedThahir/DBMS/readme.md

 ## Historical Background

 The job industry is booming with millions of job seakers each years.
 One of the most crucial elements which the job industry depends upon is the Database Management System, which is used to store, organize and retrieve the details of applicants.
 This requires a robust and efficient design of the Database to manage the data so that it can be accessed, modified, and stored quickly, with minimal storage space.

+Thahir’s hometown Kayalpatnam currently has a large number of job seekers in the UAE.
+We would like to use this application to help them reach potential employers.

 ## Theory